oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/domain-home-in-image/README.md

 The script will perform the following steps:

-* Create a directory for the generated properties and Kubernetes YAML files for this domain.
+* Create a directory for the generated properties and Kubernetes YAML files for this domain if it does not already exist.
 The pathname is `/path/to/weblogic-operator-output-directory/weblogic-domains/<domainUID>`.
+Note that the script fails if the directory is not empty when the `create-domain.sh` script is executed.
 * Create a proerties file, `domain.properties`, in the directory that is created above.
 This properties file will be used to create a sample WebLogic Server domain.
 * Build Docker image based on Docker sample [Example Image with a WebLogic Server Domain](https://github.com/oracle/docker-images/tree/master/OracleWebLogic/samples/12213-domain-home-in-image).
 It will create a sample WebLogic Server domain into the Docker image.
 You can also run the Docker sample [Example Image with a WebLogic Server Domain](https://github.com/oracle/docker-images/tree/master/OracleWebLogic/samples/12213-domain-home-in-image) manually with the generated `domain.properties` to create domain home image.
 Note: Oracle recommend keeping the domain home image private in the local repository.
-* Create a Kubernetes domain custom resource YAML file, `domain.yaml`, in the directory that is created above.
+* Create a Kubernetes domain YAML file, `domain.yaml`, in the directory that is created above.
 This YAML file can be used to create the Kubernetes resource using the `kubectl create -f` or `kubectl apply -f` command.

-As a convenience, using the `-e` option, the script can optionally create the domain custom resource object, which in turn results in the creation of the corresponding WebLogic Server pods and services as well.
+As a convenience, using the `-e` option, the script can optionally create the domain object, which in turn results in the creation of the corresponding WebLogic Server pods and services as well.

 The usage of the create script is as follows: